hashicorp/vault-benchmark/README.md

 ### No Official Support

-Please note that we do not offer any official support for this project.
-If you encounter issues or have questions, we recommend reaching out to the community through discussion forums or other community channels.
+Please note this is a community project.
+Hashicorp and Hashicorp Support do not offer any official support for the Vault-Benchmark project.
+If you encounter issues or have questions, we recommend reaching out to the community through the [GitHub issues](https://github.com/hashicorp/vault-benchmark/issues) page.
 Community members are often helpful and responsive.

 ### Contributions Welcome!